-To get information about filling your prescriptions by mail call BSW SeniorCare Advantage (PPO) Customer Service or visit our website at advantage.swhp.org.
+To get information about filling your prescriptions by mail call BSW SeniorCare Advantage Select Rx (HMO) Customer Service or visit our website at advantage.swhp.org.

-Usually a mail-order pharmacy order will get to you in no more than 7 to 10 business days.
+Usually, prescriptions filled through the mail order pharmacy will arrive within 7 to 10 business days.
 Our mail order pharmacy will contact you if there will be an extended delay in delivering your medications.